-The Black Nationalist movement, started by Marcus Garvey in the 1910′s, has always been an occult movement and Obama’s church is a branch of it.
+The Black Nationalist mass movement, started in the 1910’s, has always been an occult movement and Obama’s church is a branch of it.
 The article below is from the American Journal of Sociology vol. 43 (July 1937 – May 1938). pp. 894-907.
 It describes the early history of the Nation of Islam, including the mandate by founder, Fard Muhammad, that members each sacrifice four whites.
-“Voodoo Cult” is the name used by the police for the group, because members performed human sacrifice, not that they actually practiced Voodoo.
+“Voodoo Cult” is the name used by the police for the group, because initiated members were taught they had a duty to perform human sacrifice, not that they actually practiced Voodoo.

-This article provides some original evidence regarding the foundation of the Black Nationalist movement on Gnostic occult principles and other occult influences, which has never changed.
-Black Nationalism, including all of its branches, remains today an occult movement based on hatred of whites, hatred of America and hatred of traditional Christianity.
+This article provides some original evidence regarding the foundation of the Black Nationalist movement on Gnostic occult principles and other occult influences.
+Black Nationalism, including all of its branches, remains today a subversive, occult movement, based on hatred of whites, hatred of America and hatred of traditional Christianity.
 The goal described in NOI literature is ultimately the destruction of America and the white race.

-This mandate for human sacrifice was a motivation for the Zebra Killings of 1973-74 by NOI members and also the (Black Hebrew Israelite) Yahweh Nation murders of the 1980′s.
+This mandate by Fard Muhammad for human sacrifice was a motivation for the Zebra Killings of 1973-74 by NOI members and also the (Black Hebrew Israelite) Yahweh Nation murders of the 1980’s.
 The DC Sniper, John Muhammad, was also associated with the Nation of Islam and an offshoot, called the “Nation of Gods and Earths.”
-John Muhammad’s serial killings appeared to be human sacrifice, meant to spark the Black Nationalist version of Armageddon, an apocalyptic race war.
-He thought that it would cause an uprising.
+John Muhammad’s serial killings appeared to be sacrificial in the sense that they were meant to spark the Black Nationalist version of Armageddon, an apocalyptic race war.
+He thought that it would cause a great uprising and utopian transformation.

 Obama’s own sect of 20 years in Chicago, Trinity United Church of Christ, is also a pseudo-Christian offshoot of the Nation of Islam with a similar genocidal doctrine.
-Black Liberation Theology was inspired by the black nationalism of Malcolm X and is based on the idea that destruction of America, the “white” church and the white race, led by a black messiah or messiahs (plural), will produce a millennial utopia, God’s Kingdom on Earth.
-It’s an occult belief system, not traditional Christianity.
+Black Liberation Theology was inspired by the black nationalism of Malcolm X (NOI) and is based on the idea that destruction of America, the “white” church and the white race, led by a black messiah or messiahs (plural), will produce a millennial utopia, God’s Kingdom on Earth.
+It is a Gnostic occult belief system that poses as Christianity, not traditional Christianity.
 See this note for more information: Obama’s Church Preaches White Genocide.

 Some of the references to human sacrifice are highlighted in yellow in the text of the article below.
 The images were inserted by this blogger as illustrations and is not part of the original article.
 The text below this line is from the original article of 1938.